KaiYan289/RLpapersnote/README.md

 63. If you are confronting strange problems in installing a package with "pip install -e .", take a look at the setup.py, especially if you cannot find any version.
 Sometimes, authors will use "git+git@xxxx" to fetch dependency posts. you should change it to git+https://xxxx ... as you are not collaborator / author of the repo.

 64. If you cannot run "git submodule update --init --recursive", you should check .gitmodule file to see if there is problem, especially that mentioned in 63.
 After that, "run git submodule sync" and the problem should be fixed.

+65. Even the smallest library/package version change can cause a big difference in a particular environment.
+For example, mpi4py 3.1.1 and 3.1.3, though seemingly no big difference in the update log, can decide whether a program is runnable or not.

 # Useful Linux Debugging Commands